Hello my name is Whitney Phillips.

 My academic research focuses on transgressive humor, cultural outliers, various pop cultural goings-on and mischief generally.
 I’m the author of This is Why We Can’t Have Nice Things: Mapping the Relationship between Online Trolling and Mainstream Culture, which examines the social and political context of subcultural trolling with ethnographic focus on 4chan and Facebook (forthcoming with The MIT Press, April 2015).
 My second book, co-authored with my ongoing collaborator Ryan Milner, is titled Between Play and Hate: Antagonism, Humor, and Mischief Online, and is forthcoming with Polity Press (2016/17).

 In addition to trolling behaviors (brief history of the term here and why I dislike the imperative “don’t feed the trolls” here), I’m also interested in so-bad-it’s-good

 anti fandoms, internet memes (political and otherwise), moral panics, various forms of culture jamming, online antagonism, online vigilantism, online comment moderation, and have recently been dabbling in discourses surrounding free speech online.
 I don’t fit easily into any one discipline, but my work tends to pull from digital, cultural, media, feminist, and critical race theories, and happily straddles the line between the humanities and social sciences.

-I am also a writer of creative things, many of them deranged, and am working on (and soon will begin seeking representation for) a novel called Familiar.
+I am also a writer of creative things, many of them deranged, and am currently seeking literary representation for my first novel, Familiar.
 It focuses on four generations of unruly Southern women told through one kind-of love story, three intertwined narrative threads, a few well-placed fish and plenty of swearing.
 If A Confederacy of Dunces was feminist, shorter, and not misanthropic, might be one way to put it.

 For a rundown of my academic publications/presentations, scroll to the bottom of this page.